mparsley1/eo-docs/README.md

 The EO service provides Command Line Interface (CLI) for calling the EO processors.
 The generated outputs (images, metadata, etc.) are stored in an S3 compatible object store.
 These are accessed by the ECHOES web component for display to users.
-The EO service does not do the scheduling of the processing; this is done by eo-ruuner.
+The EO service is not reponsible for scheduling of the processing;
+this is done by the web-component, with the eo-ruuner module.

-The processing chains generally genarate GeoTIFFs and store them (and associated metadata) in S3 compatiable object storage.
+The processing chains genarate GeoTIFFs (or other formats) and store them (and associated metadata) in S3 compatiable object storage.

 The code had been tested on CREODIAS.